kylebystrom/pawpyseed/README.md

 <https://kylebystrom.github.io/pawpyseed/> <br/>

+**Pawpyseed has converted from ctypes to Cython for its C interface!!!
+This should make the code more portable and easier to use.**

 **WARNING: PAWpySeed is still in early development.
 Documentation is incomplete, and some features are not yet thoroughly tested.
-High-priority issues for the next couple months include: 1) documentation page containing the mathematical formalism, 2) examples and tutorials, 3) standardized unit tests.
-The evaluation of overlap operators is tested, but a standard test suite is not yet published, and some features still require more thorough testing.**
+The evaluation of overlap operators is tested, but a standard test suite is not yet published, and some features still require more thorough testing.
+Also, the setup.py script is only tested on a couple systems, and same with the pip command.**

 PAWpySeed is a parallelized Python and C tool for reading and analyzing the optimized band structure and wave functions